DavidDock/ElephantMouseMonkey/README.md

 This is a variation of 'Rock' 'Paper' 'Scissor' but with additional features designed to keep children entertained.

-You choose your game 'destination' of either the Forest, Savannah or Meadow to play.
+You have a fun question continue to the game, then you can choose your game 'destination' of either the Forest, Savannah or Meadow to play.

 You then pick 'Elephant' 'Mouse' or 'Monkey' to battle the computer to see who comes out on top.
 Everyone knows that:
 'Mice scare Elephants'
 'Monkeys catch Mice' and